 Analysts and investment houses from all over the world predict that solar energy is the future.

-Besides, the Australian Government is now offering homeowners the possibility of claiming a Solar Rebate.
-This Solar Rebate called STC’s makes this process even more affordable for all households.
+Besides, the Australian Government is now offering homeowners the possibility of claiming financial incentives.
+This financial incentives called STC’s makes this process even more affordable for all households.

 Furthermore, Solar system prices for homes have decreased significantly in the last years.
 As the Solar market grew and Solar installation increased in scale, the cost of production was greatly reduced.